bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 your web browser.

-We can adjust the allele fraction threshold above which the bar in the coverage track will be coloured by allele read count instead of grey using the `View > Preferences` dialog.
+We can adjust the allele fraction threshold above which the bar in the coverage track will be coloured by allele read count using the `View > Preferences` dialog.

 * Select `View > Preferences...` from the main menu